topleft/gatsby-ghost-blog-stack/readme.md

 #### Initial Steps

-Run these commands locally to get AWS resources configured:
+Run these commands locally to get the AWS resources deployed and configured:

 1. `make create-buckets`
 1. `make install-build`